 It can have an effect only on Format 4 PERFORM statements that specify one or more AFTER phrases and that specify an inner FROM operand that is dependent on one of the higher-level loop operands.
 Most Format 4 PERFORM statements are not of this form, and are, therefore, not affected by this change.
-In situations where it is necessary to preserve compatibility with earlier versions of COBOL in this regard, two courses of action are possible: either modify the text of the source program, replacing the Format 4 PERFORM statements; or make use of the Compile Command option that causes the RM/COBOL compiler to treat Format 4 PERFORM statements as before.
+In situations where it is necessary to preserve compatibility with earlier versions of COBOL in this regard, two courses of action are possible: either modify the text of the source program, replacing the Format 4 PERFORM statement with an appropriate sequence of IF, MOVE, ADD and Format 1 PERFORM statements; or make use of the Compile Command option that causes the RM/COBOL compiler to treat Format 4 PERFORM statements as before.
 The description of the 7 Compile Command Option in Chapter 6: Compiling of the RM/COBOL User's Guide contains further information on this option and the language features it controls.